Beko3110/ai-recipe-generator/README.md

 ### Understanding the Core Components:

-To create a clear and concise illustration, let's break down the key components of your application:
+let's break down the key components of the application:

 #### Frontend:

-User Interface: An HTML-based web interface allows users to input a list of ingredients.
+- User Interface: An HTML-based web interface allows users to input a list of ingredients.
-Amplify Hosting: This service deploys and hosts the static frontend application.
+- Amplify Hosting: This service deploys and hosts the static frontend application.

-Backend:
+#### Backend:

-Amplify API: A GraphQL API built with AppSync to handle requests from the frontend.
+- Amplify API: A GraphQL API built with AppSync to handle requests from the frontend.
-AWS Lambda: Serverless functions triggered by API requests to process ingredient data and generate recipes.
+- AWS Lambda: Serverless functions triggered by API requests to process ingredient data and generate recipes.
-Amazon Bedrock: A foundational AI service that provides access to large language models, including Claude 3 Sonnet.
+- Amazon Bedrock: A foundational AI service that provides access to large language models, including Claude 3 Sonnet.

 #### Data Flow: